 This works like the direct-plunger system mentioned above, but the priming and the action of the plunger are powered by a motor.
 In rapid-fire blasters, the motor forces the plunger back and forth as long as the trigger is held down.
-The motor also can move the dart into firing position.
+In some cases, the motor can also move the dart into firing position.